We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin B12 is an essential nutrient, and deficiency can lead to severe complications and ill health.

 People who eat a varied diet and are generally in good health can obtain the required amount from food.
 However, older adults, those on certain medications or with gastrointestinal issues, and people who follow a plant-based diet may be more at risk of deficiency.
 These people can take a supplement or speak to their doctor, who may recommend vitamin B12 injections.

 Those on a vegan or mostly plant-based diet should be wary of information sources advising that foods such as seaweeds deliver adequate amounts of vitamin B12.
-Research suggests that this is incorrect and that those on a plant-based diet should include fortified foods and supplements.

 A person should speak to their doctor if they have any concerns about nutritional supplements.